 As Chermside and the surrounding areas continue to grow, it is important to ensure that our parks can continue to meet the recreational needs of residents.

-The project is part of Council's commitment to enhance and maintain more than 2100 parks across Brisbane.
+The project was part of Council's commitment to enhance and maintain more than 2100 parks across Brisbane.

 About the project

-The Bradbury Park improvement project will provide the community with more opportunities to enjoy Brisbane's beautiful climate and connect with family and friends in places that make our city great.
+The Bradbury Park upgrade has created more community opportunities to enjoy Brisbane's beautiful climate and connect with family and friends.

-Bradbury Park currently provides a hub of active opportunities and is well used by the community for netball, lawn bowls, cricket practice, Girl Guides activities and dog exercise, as well as the recently added nature play space, scooter track and park gym facilities.
+Bradbury Park provides a hub of active opportunities and is well used by the community for netball, lawn bowls, cricket practice, Girl Guides activities and dog exercise, as well as the recently added, award-winning nature play space, award-winning scooter track, fitness equipment and basketball half-court.

 View and/or download the final concept plan:

 View and/or download the improvement layout plan: